top of page

 • Details on Event Presentation

-Offered every six weeks on Fridays at 10:00 a.m. to 2:30 p.m.
+Offered every eight weeks on Tuesdays at 10:00 a.m. to 2:30 p.m.
 Central Time in four CPE-Credit event.

 We can schedule private events on your timetable for two or more attendees.